 BAME – Black, Asian and Minority Ethnic (UK only) sometimes expanded as Black AND Minority Ethnic.
 Contested usefulness.
 Separatist.

-BIPOC – Black, Indigenous, People of Colour
+BIPOC – Black, Indigenous, People of Colour (North America)

 Indigenous people.
 Those who lived and live in lands that were later colonised, in North America also known as First Nations.